Chengkai-Zhu/qcapacity-rieopt/README.md

 - `cohinfo_grad_local.m`: compute the Euclidean gradient in terms of local unitaries.

 - `gradient_wrapper.m`: help function to make the gradient struct.

+### isotropic extension

+This folder includes all extensions of qubit isotropic states we found that yield the best-known upper bound on the one-way distillable entanglement.